kachristensen/Current-Dnd-Campaigns/Session Notes/14 - Jonas's Unholy Affliction II (7-23-25).md

 		- I asked if Porto wanted to serve me, he said no, when the demons take over he will be rewarded from Mastenovti.
 		- Valindra said the dragons would rise to stop them.
 		- Porto wants to know what Valindra desires and wants.
-		- Valindra asked if Mastenovti had come into any recent artifacts,
+		- Valindra asked if Mastenovti had come into any recent artifacts, I downplayed it.
+		- I asked Porto in Abyssal